 With air conditioners fitted with many electrical components, they require proper ventilation to keep them cool and prevent overheating.

 If the airflow inside the unit is restricted, there is a chance of overheating, producing smoke and a nasty burning smell.
 If you leave it untreated, it can evolve into dark, smelly smoke, and you might even start to hear a strange sound.

 One cause of this problem is a severely clogged air filter as it will prevent proper ventilation to the electrical components.

-The best solution here is to get in touch with an HVAC professional and make sure the air flow remains high by regularly cleaning the air filters and the air conditioner.
+The best solution here is to get in touch with an HVAC professional and make sure the airflow remains high by regularly cleaning the air filters and the air conditioner.

 5) Electrical Failure

 The last possible cause of your air conditioner blowing smoke is an electrical failure.
-A faulty wiring or a short circuit inside the AC could cause a burn that can cause the smoke and burning smell.
+A faulty wiring or a short circuit inside the AC could cause a burn that can cause smoke and a burning smell.

 The air conditioner might sometimes shut down on itself and fire up when you start it again.
 However, you shouldn’t operate it at all.
-With time the small problem will turn huge and increase the risk of causing fire or an electrical blackout by burning out the fuse.
+With time the small problem will turn huge and increase the risk of causing a fire or an electrical blackout by burning out the fuse.